 Alternative Dispute Resolution Resources

-Restorative justice is a process for achieving justice that helps to restore the dignity of all people involved in a wrong-doing and puts into place a framework for all people involved to have the opportunity to share in their mutual human development.
+Restorative justice is a process for achieving justice that helps to restore the dignity of all people involved in a wrong-doing and puts into place a framework for each person involved to have the opportunity to share in their mutual human development.
 Restorative practices was born out of the restorative justice discipline.